Ijezue/Ijezue/README.md

-- 👋 Hi, I’m Ijezue, an engineering graduate
+- 👋 Hi, I’m Ijezue, a master's student in computer science.
 - 👀 I’m interested in AI and blockchain
 - 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on projects focused on machine learning, data analysis and blockchain development.
+- 💞️ I’m looking to collaborate on projects focused on machine learning, data analysis, and blockchain development.
 - 📫 How to reach me? send a mail to "cijezue@gmail.com"